xflr6/concepts/README.rst

 (FCA_).

-FCA provides a mathematical model for describing a set of **objects** (e.g. King Arthur, Sir Robin, and the holy grail) with a set of **properties** or features (e.g. human, knight, king, and mysterious) which each of the objects either has or not.
+FCA provides a mathematical model for describing a set of **objects** (e.g. King Arthur, Sir Robin, and the holy grail) with a set of **properties** (e.g. human, knight, king, and mysterious) which each of the objects either has or not.
 A table called *formal context* defines which objects have a given property and vice versa which properties a given object has.

 Installation